Ultimate Traveller’s Guide: Solo Adventure to Buxa Tiger Reserve National Park

 Paradise Beach

-Paradise Beach, also known as Full Moon Beach, is an untouched gem
+Paradise Beach, is an untouched gem

 Paradise Beach, also known as Full Moon Beach, is an untouched gem that exudes a sense of serenity and isolation.
 It is surrounded by lush greenery and a thick forest, making it a perfect destination for nature enthusiasts.
 Explore the verdant trails, listen to the chirping birds, and savour the scent of the forest.